Time for an ERP Upgrade? A Guide to Replacing Your Legacy ERP System

 - Disaster preparedness, including backup or failover systems, data recovery resources, redundant connectivity, and communications.

-- Education and training for the implementation team and all future users.
+- Education and training for the ERP implementation team and all future users.
 (This is critically important.
 Don’t skimp here.)

 - New workflow development and documentation.